Skip to main content

 Intermediate

 Advancing from the foundational knowledge of insulin’s role in PCOS, the next step involves examining the specific dietary architectures that have demonstrated clinical efficacy.
 The scientific literature points toward several distinct, yet philosophically aligned, nutritional protocols.
-These strategies all converge on a central mechanism ∞ the regulation of and the subsequent moderation of the body’s insulin response.
+These strategies all converge on a central mechanism ∞ the regulation of blood glucose and the subsequent moderation of the body’s insulin response.

 The choice among them depends on individual metabolic needs, sustainability, and personal health objectives.
 Each approach provides a different set of tools to achieve the same biological goal of enhanced insulin sensitivity.